chainer/chainermn/docs/source/installation/troubleshooting.rst

   host00 2
   host00 3

-The scripts prints hostnames and ranks (process id in MPI) from each MPI process in a sequential manner.
+The script prints hostnames and ranks (process id in MPI) from each MPI process in a sequential manner.
 `host00` is the host name of the machine your are running the process.
 If you get an output like below, it indicates something is wrong with